hyperads/ios-sdk/docs/_events.md

-#  User's segmentation events
+#  User segmentation

-With sending in-app events triggered by your users you can improve your monetization and get higher earnings.
+Customer segmentation is the practice of dividing a customer base into groups of individuals that are similar in specific ways relevant to marketing, such as age, gender, interests and spending habits.
+You can build custom (or use predefined) segments from your users.
+This is potentially increase your monetization.

-Our platform automatically build audiences using your in-app data (provided by your events) and assigns high performing campaigns individually to each segment.
+For building segments based on in-app events you need to notify our backend for every event occured in your app.

-Also our advertisers and mediabuying department make higher bids for more engaged users.
+First of all you must set your token with `HADEventManager.sharedInstance.setup(token: "TOKEN")`

-You can send the events very easy.
-Just call the method `send(type: HADEventType)` from HADEventManager class.
+Next, you can send events.
+Just call the method `send(type: HADEventType)` of HADEventManager class.

-Swift example: `HADEventManager.send(.achievementUnlocked)`
+Swift example: `HADEventManager.sharedInstance.send(.achievementUnlocked)`

-Objective-C example: `[HADEventManager send:HADEventTypeAchievementUnlocked];`
+Objective-C example: `[[HADEventManager sharedInstance] send:HADEventTypeAchievementUnlocked];`

 ## Event codes